Administered by the Natural Energy Laboratory of Hawaii Authority

 Greg Jakob Taylor Shellfish Farms manager has incorporated the use of EM•1®, Effective Microorganisms® into their operation since March 2017.
-They first started using 8 gallons / month to help maintain the shrimp ponds which they grow in order to feed the oysters and clams with nutrient-rich water in their flow through system.
-They reduced their amount to 5 gallons / month.
+They first started using 8 gallons/month to help maintain the shrimp ponds which they grow to feed the oysters and clams with nutrient-rich water in their flow-through system.
+They reduced their amount to 5 gallons/month.

-They do have some up and down times with the health of the baby clams and oysters.
-We hope to fine-tune their applications even further with spraying the shrimp feed with EM•1® as a probiotic and have a regular dosing of EM•1® into their system every day.
+They do have some up and downtimes with the health of the baby clams and oysters.
+We hope to fine-tune their applications even further with spraying the shrimp feed with EM•1® as a probiotic and have regular dosing of EM•1® into their system every day.

 We found out there are also issues with the water backing up due to poor drainage which seems to be the common problem in many operations thereof organic sludge build-up in their drain sumps.
 We suggested doing a separate direct treatment of EM into the sump area to help digest the sludge build-up similar to the Kona Abalone Farm operations.